 - Discuss the causes, signs, and symptoms of a spinal injury.

 - Support a faceup subject in calm water of standing depth.

 - Turn a subject from a facedown to a faceup position in water of standing depth while maintaining support.

 - Describe how to recognize the need for rescue breathing and CPR.

-- Show that you know first aid for other injuries or illnesses that could occur while swimming or boating, including hypothermia, heat reactions, muscle cramps, sunburn, stings, and hyperventilation.
+- With your counselor, discuss causes, prevention, and treatment of other injuries or illnesses that could occur while swimming or boating, including hypothermia, dehydration, heat-related illnesses, muscle cramps, sunburn, stings, and hyperventilation.

 Note to the Merit Badge Counselor:

 In the 2021 Guide to Advancement (BSA Publication 33088 - SKU 648216), Under Section 126.96.36.199 Merit Badge Counseling Risk Management and Quality Control - Section 188.8.131.52 Supervisory Qualifications and Certifications has specific special qualifications or certifications for either the merit badge counselor or the supervisor of certain activities that may be involved with this merit badge, as follows: